rswinkle/CVector/README.md

 They are located in vector_template.c/h and vector_template2.c/h respectively.

-To use generate your own c and h files for a type just run:
+To generate your own c and h files for a type just run:
 <pre>
 python3 generate_code.py yourtype
 </pre>